Article I Organization

 Section 3.2 - Special meetings.
 Special meetings of owners, including special votes of owners by mail balloting, may be called by the Board and shall be called by the Secretary as soon as practicable upon receipt of petitions signed by not less than ten percent of all owners in good standing, such petitions stating any proper business to be brought before owners.

 Section 3.3 - Notices.
 Written notice of a meeting or vote of owners, including such information as is required by law or by these bylaws, shall be mailed to each owner not less than seven days nor more than thirty days before the date for return of ballots or the date of the meeting.
 The Co-op shall also post notice of voting by owners in a timely manner and in a conspicuous place in the Co-op's store, but the inadvertent failure to do so shall not affect the legitimacy of the vote of owners.
+As permitted by Oregon law, the Board of Directors shall have authority to institute electronic notices.

 Section 3.4 - Record dates.
 Unless otherwise determined by the Board, only persons who are owners at the close of business on the business day immediately preceding the date of distribution of notices shall be entitled to receive such notice and to vote as an owner.